Cwade20/Homework-Assignment-2/README.md

 sns.scatterplot('Age', 'Income',hue='Personal Loan', data=df ).set(title = 'Acceptance of Personal Loans', xlabel = 'Age in Years', ylabel = 'Income in $1,000s')
 ```

->Based on the information from UniversalBank, and our scatterplot, it does appear there is a strong correlation between income and loan acceptance, as compared to age and loan acceptance.
+>Based on the information from UniversalBank, and our scatterplot, it does appear there is a stronger correlation between Income and loan acceptance, as compared to age and loan acceptance.
+It does appear both Age and Income are independent of each other, and one does not appear to influence the other variable.

-2. Build a logistic regression model to classify customers into those who are likely to accept
+## 2. Build a logistic regression model to classify customers into those who are likely to accept
 personal loan offer and those who are not.
 Use all the available variables as predictors except ID
 and ZIP Code.
 (Hint: Since the Logistic Regression operator expects binominal or polynominal
 target variables, if the target variable is numeric, you will have to convert it to binominal by using